 · IP challenges in mergers and acquisitions (due diligence, disassembly problem)

-This session will bring together the content of all lecture in a guest lecture and wrap-up session.
+This session will bring together the content, frameworks, concepts and tools of all lecture in a guest lecture and wrap-up session.

-Additional readings and resources for this module will be available from Moodle.
+Additional readings and resources for this module will be available on the respective Moodle page.
 Details will be given at the start of the module.

 Coursework assignment 100%.

-Student will have to apply their knowledge gained in this module by developing an IP strategy for a company.
+Student will have to apply their knowledge gained in this module by developing an IP strategy for a selected case company.
 An IP analysis of the company’s own portfolio, those of relevant current and future competitors is a key element of the assignment.
-During the module the students will be introduced to a patent analytics software, which they will be able to use for the coursework.
-The coursework will comprise an individual 3,000 word report (+/- 10%) with max.
-5 figures or tables, excluding references and appendices.
+During the module the students will be introduced to relevant frameworks and tools, which they will be expected to use for the coursework.
+The coursework will comprise an individual report.

-To develop an IP strategy for a company, which includes an analysis of the company’s IP portfolio and relevant actors in the IP ecosystem, drawing upon the knowledge from the different sessions in the module using Cipher, a patent analytics software.
+To develop an IP strategy for a selected case company, which includes an analysis of the company’s IP portfolio and relevant actors in the IP ecosystem, drawing upon the knowledge from the different sessions in the module.

-Further details available on the module's Moodle page.
+Further details will be available on the module's Moodle page.

 Individual report, anonymously marked